syl22-00/pocketsphinx.js/README.md

 ids.delete();
 ```

+Note that there is a threshold that can be set to define how sensitive the search is.
+Add `["-kws_threshold", "2"]` for instance to the config object.
+Default value is 1, higher values means more likely to be spotted and more likely to get false positives.

 ### d.
 Switching between grammars or keyword searches

 A recognizer object can have any number of grammars and keyword searches but only one can be active at a time.
 The active search is the one used when there is a call to `start()`, described later in this document.
 To switch to a specific search, you must use the id that was given during the call to `addGrammar` or `addKeyword`.